WhatIsThisMovie — AI Movie Finder

 How to get better results

-• Include the beat right before and after the shot, because timeline context is often more discriminative than a single frame description.
+• Describing what happens before and after matters.
+What conflict precedes the shot?
+What result follows?
+Timeline context is often more distinctive than a single frame.

 FAQ